 Because of the special importance of photons as information carriers - for example, for communicating quantum information in extended quantum networks - the realisation of a deterministic photon-photon gate has been a long-standing goal.
 One of several possibilities to encode photonic quantum bits is the use of polarisation states of single photons.
 Then the states "0" and "1" of a classical bit correspond to two orthogonal polarisation states.
 In the two-photon gate, the polarisation of each photon can influence the polarisation of the other photon.
 As in the classical logic gate it is specified beforehand which input polarisation leads to which output polarisation.
-For example, a linear polarisation of the first one is in the logic state "1", and remains unchanged if the first one is in "0".
+For example, a linear polarisation of the first one is in "0".
 In contrast to classical logic gates, which would be fully specified by such a description, a quantum gate can take on an infinite number of possible input states.
 The quantum logic gate has to create the correct combination of output states for each one of these.